koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_39_img_1.md

+# The image 1 in slide 39 of lecture 9 contains:
 The image features a comparison between "1997 Dell Computer" and "2001 Dell Computer," both depicted with timelines and labeled with days.

 **Left Side: 1997 Dell Computer**